YahyaRafferty/blackjack-counting-course/README.md

 # Blackjack Trainer

-## Card Counting & Quantitative Finance II

-A little browser game to practice basic strategy and card counting (Hi-Lo).
+A browser game to practice basic strategy and card counting (Hi-Lo).

-The idea is simple: blackjack is a fun, low-stakes way to get comfortable with probability, expected value, and decision-making under uncertainty the same stuff that shows up later in quant finance, just with cards instead of markets.
+This is the practice tool for students in the Atlas Research - Card Counting and Quantitative Finance II course.
+A way to get comfortable with the basics of Blackjack, probability, expected value, and decision-making under uncertainty, which is the same stuff that shows up later in quant finance.

 ## What it does